StatelessStudio/SimpleAudioLibrary/README.md

 This is a simple audio library using OpenAL.
 It was made with the thought in mind to have a pretty simple tool for playing sound/music in a game or another kind of application.

-<span style="font-weight: bold; text-decoration: underline;">WARNING:</span> This is a pretty early version, keep in mind, that method/classes can be removed/renamed/changed at any time.
+WARNING: This is a pretty early version, keep in mind, that method/classes can be removed/renamed/changed at any time.

 ## License